Chris Townsend (businessman): BDUK/DCMS

 Townsend was appointed CEO of Broadband Delivery UK (BDUK) in January 2014.
-He oversaw a £1 billion investment in improving broadband internet access and mobile infrastructure, with the ambition to provide super-fast broadband (speeds of 24Mbit/s or more) for at least 95% of UK premises and universal access to basic broadband (speeds of at least 2Mbit/s).
+He oversaw a £1 billion investment in improving broadband internet access and mobile infrastructure, with the ambition to provide super-fast broadband (speeds of 24 Mbit/s or more) for at least 95% of UK premises and universal access to basic broadband (speeds of at least 2 Mbit/s).
 He managed a Government investment of £150 million to support UK cities to develop the digital infrastructure capability to remain internationally competitive and attractive for investors, business and visitors.
-The Permanent Secretary at DCMS, Sue Owen, described Townsend' appointment as, “in line with [Treasury minister] Lord Deighton’s review of big government infrastructure projects”, which recommended bringing in commercial expertise to fill capability gaps and ensure that key projects are delivered successfully.
+The Permanent Secretary at DCMS, Sue Owen, described Townsend' appointment as, "in line with [Treasury minister] Lord Deighton’s review of big government infrastructure projects", which recommended bringing in commercial expertise to fill capability gaps and ensure that key projects are delivered successfully.
 In February 2015, Townsend announced that BDUK was set to reach its target of 95 percent coverage by 2017, which was achieved by December 2017.
 Townsend reported to the Secretary of State and Permanent Secretary at DCMS and was an executive member of the DCMS Board.
-As Board Director at DCMS, he sat on the Finance Committee, overseeing the approval of Government investment in major projects across the 44 Arm’s Length Bodies.
+As Board Director at DCMS, he sat on the Finance Committee, overseeing the approval of Government investment in major projects across the 44 Arm's Length Bodies.

 Chelsea Football Club

 In May 2017, Townsend was appointed Commercial Director of Chelsea F.C. following the departure of Christian Purslow.
 The news was confirmed by Secretary of State for the Department for Culture, Media and Sport Karen Bradley who praised Townsend for growing the UK's broadband coverage to over 93% in the three years he was CEO of BDUK.
 Head of the British Civil Service, Jeremy Heywood, thanked Townsend for his leadership and described his work as "commercial expertise at its best".
 As Commercial Director, Townsend would be responsible for all of Chelsea's commercial programmes, including global sponsorship, ticketing, digital revenues, licensing and merchandise, the two Chelsea F.C hotels, restaurants and catering.
-Townsend was responsible for developing and launching the ambitious Commercial Strategy 2017-2027.
+Townsend was responsible for developing and launching the ambitious Commercial Strategy 2017–2027.

 Shielding Programme

 From April to July 2020, Townsend served as CEO of the Government's Shielding Programme, initially supporting over 1.5 million (later increased to 2.25 million) Clinically Extremely Vulnerable (CEV) patients during the COVID-19 pandemic in England.
 This was a voluntary unpaid role at the request of the Cabinet Office via John Manzoni, CEO of the Civil Service, during which Townsend stepped back from his post at Chelsea Football Club.
 He was responsible for the planning, implementation and daily management of the national and local Shielding Programme supporting CEV patients for 4 months with Free Food Box Deliveries, Medicine and Social Care.
-Townsend was awarded a CBE in recognition of his services to the Clinically Extremely Vulnerable in her Majesty the Queen’s Birthday Honours List in June 2021.
+Townsend was awarded a CBE in recognition of his services to the Clinically Extremely Vulnerable in her Majesty the Queen's Birthday Honours List in June 2021.